transdigiware/blockchain/howto/ibp-console-ic-ha-howto.md

 To configure multiregion HA by creating redundant peers for each organization, complete the following steps when you configure your blockchain network:

-1. Create three {{site.data.keyword.cloud_notm}} Kubernetes clusters in the regions you prefer.
+1. Create three {{site.data.keyword.cloud_notm}} or {{site.data.keyword.cloud_notm}} Private Kubernetes clusters in the regions you prefer.
 These clusters can be located in any region you want, although for high performance they should be relatively close together.
 For example, the regions, East Coast US, and West Coast US, and Canada are better than the regions, West Coast US, London, and Tokyo.
-2. Deploy a new {{site.data.keyword.blockchainfull_notm}} Platform instance and link it to the cluster in the first region.
-Then deploy another {{site.data.keyword.blockchainfull_notm}} Platform instance and link it to the cluster in the second region.
-Repeat these steps to link a third service instance to the cluster in the third region.
+2. Deploy a new {{site.data.keyword.blockchainfull_notm}} Platform instance.
+If you are using a Kubernetes cluster on {{site.data.keyword.cloud_notm}}, you need to link the service instance to the cluster.
+Repeat these steps in a second and third region.
 When you are finished, you have three separate {{site.data.keyword.blockchainfull_notm}} Platform instances linked to three separate clusters, each in a different region, and three separate consoles.

 This tutorial assumes that an ordering service exists with a channel defined that the peers can join.
 {: important}